-Winter Weather Advisory in effect until midnight
+Winter Weather Advisory in effect for Breezy News coverage area - BreezyNews.com - Kosciusko News 24/7

 The National Weather Service in Jackson has issued a Winter Weather Advisory for its coverage area.

-The advisory is in effect until midnight Friday.
+The advisory is in effect from 9:00 pm Sunday night through noon Monday, Jan.
+11.

-Counties in the Breezy News coverage area under the advisory include Attala, Carroll, Choctaw, Holmes, Leake, Montgomery, Neshoba, and Winston.
+Counties in the Breezy News coverage area under the advisory include Attala, Choctaw, Holmes, Leake, Neshoba, and Winston.

 A Winter Weather Advisory means that winter weather conditions are expected in the coverage area.